mikenye/docker-plex_dupefinder/README.md

 ## Docker image for `plex_dupefinder`

-This is a docker image containing the (`plex_dupefinder`)[https://github.com/l3uddz/plex_dupefinder] utility and all of its prerequisites.
+This is a docker image containing the [`plex_dupefinder`](https://github.com/l3uddz/plex_dupefinder) utility and all of its prerequisites.

-(Plex DupeFinder)[https://github.com/l3uddz/plex_dupefinder] is a python script that finds duplicate versions of media (TV episodes and movies) in your Plex Library and tells Plex to remove the lowest rated files/versions (based on user-specified scoring) to leave behind a single file/version.
+[Plex DupeFinder](https://github.com/l3uddz/plex_dupefinder) is a python script that finds duplicate versions of media (TV episodes and movies) in your Plex Library and tells Plex to remove the lowest rated files/versions (based on user-specified scoring) to leave behind a single file/version.

-It is a fantastically useful utility created by (l3uddz)[https://github.com/l3uddz].
+It is a fantastically useful utility created by [l3uddz](https://github.com/l3uddz).

 ## Multi Architecture Support
 This image should pull and run on the following architectures: